Is your Boiler not working?

 Just like a crashed computer sometimes turning it off and on again can fix the problem.

-The bad news is this might not work and if it doesn’t you will need to call in a professional engineer to help you.
+The bad news is this might not work, the boiler might not turn off, or the boiler might not turn on and if it doesn’t you will need to call in a professional engineer to help you.

 The Condensate Pipe